 Russian blini are descended from one of mankind’s oldest and most common prepared foods: fried flat bread.
 Russians, in fact, always translate “blini” as “pancakes” when speaking English, although the ultra-thin, slightly tart Russian blin is more akin to the French crepe and German blintz than it is the thick, sweet American pancake.
 Even the Mexican tortilla is similar, as the blin is also often stuffed with filling and rolled before eating.
 The simplicity and versatility of the food has spread it across the planet, yet it is doubtful that Russia invented it.

-At Maslenitsa’s peak of elaborateness, there was a day for sharing blini with your sweetheart, a day to give blini to the poor, and a day when mother’s-in-law cooked blini for their son’s wives.
+Whatever the reason for its start, Maslenitsa developed into a highly elaborate, multi-day festival.
+There was a day specifically for sharing blini with your sweetheart, a day to give blini to the poor, and a day when mother’s-in-law cooked blini for their son’s wives.
 Maslenitsa was also known as a “threshold time” in folklore jargon.
 It was a time when rules (both societal and natural) could be broken; in addition to gorging themselves on blini, people often wore masks and clothing of the opposite gender, role-played, consumed large amounts of alcohol, and generally made merry.